 All undergraduate programs require the submission of an application form and meeting several academic standards to qualify for admission.
-We recommend that students admitted to Geneseo as first year students apply for admission into the School of Education during their first semester at Geneseo.
+We recommend that students admitted to Geneseo as first year students apply for admission into the School of Education after their first semester at Geneseo.
 Students who add/change to education certification after starting at SUNY Geneseo should apply for admission to the School of Education during the same semester they change their major.
 Transfer students should apply for admission into the School of Education at the same time they apply to the college.

 Admission criteria (you must meet all; the college will have this information on file):

 - ACT or SAT score (There is no minimum score required for admission; you just need a score)

 - Answer 4 disposition prompts

 - Applicants (all classifications) who do not satisfy the GPA requirements may be accepted on a waiver basis

 Applications are accepted on a rolling basis.
 Admissions decisions will be made on a monthly basis.
 Applications from transfer students and applications through a waiver will take additional time to process.

 You need to have a least one semester completed at Geneseo before applying to the SOE.
 A GPA of 2.75 is required for admission into the program.
 A 2.5 GPA is required to continue in the program past Block I.

 Instructions: As part of your application, we ask you to submit a brief response (1,000 character maximum) to each of the 4 prompts that assess professional dispositions that get to the core of teaching beliefs and practices.

 - Individual learners come to the classroom with differing personal and family backgrounds, as well as different skills, perspectives, talents, and interests.
 How might you help all learners feel valued, and help them to value each other, despite the variations that exist in every classroom and school?